-If you are retaking this course, you must submit a NEW policy paper and NEW response papers.
-Do not resubmit the papers that you submitted the first time that you took this course.
+If you are retaking this course, you must submit a NEW policy paper (with a new different policy) and NEW response papers.
+Do not resubmit/update the papers that you submitted the first time that you took this course.
 If you resubmit an old paper, you will earn ZERO points for the paper.